Scott Briggs, Vice President, Broadcast Operations

 Vicki Hinterberger, President & General Manager

-As part of my relocation into the Witness Protection Program, I was placed with the Butler Media Group in 1996.
+As part of my relocation into the Witness Protection Program, I was placed with the Butler Radio Network in 1996.
 I was told that I didn’t fit the “radio mold”, but I proved them wrong…as I’m still here!
 As General Manager, my main job is that of zoo keeper, making sure all the animals are taken care of.

 I am a PSU graduate with a degree in Business Administration.
-I have been happily (mostly) married to hubby, Steve for 27 years.
-We have two sons who, after graduating from the great PSU, migrated to Buffalo, NY (why would they move to a COLDER climate?!) for their careers.
-The curse of our long last name was recently bestowed upon Maggie Neese of Mars, when she agreed to take our oldest son for better or worse.
-No returns accepted!
+I have been happily (mostly) married to hubby, Steve for 34 years.
+We have two sons who also graduated from the great PSU.

 I love cooking, eating, trying new specialty drinks and family vacations to anywhere with a palm tree.
 I’m an avid sports fan of the Pirates, Steelers, Penquins and Nittany Lions, and enjoy shopping, swimming, entertaining, and reading.
 I have a passion for volunteering and helping local non-profits raise funds for projects.
-I am a member of the YMCA Board of Managers, the YWCA Board of Trustees Chair, the Butler County Tourism and Convention Bureau Board of Directors, Butler Health System Foundation Board of Directors, and the Women United Purses for a Purpose event coordinator.
+I am a member of the Board of Directors of the Butler County Community College, YMCA, YWCA, and the Butler Health System Foundation.

 I’m currently in discussions with NBC regarding a sitcom about our crazy radio stations–think WKRP in Cincinnati, but funnier and based in Butler.
 Oh, the stories I have to tell–I know an Emmy is in my future!